SAP/go-ase/README.md

 Altneratively you can pass this option on a per-query basis in the context.
 See the documentation of Conn.QueryContext for details.

+### Nullable data types

+Nullable data types are implemented in [go-dblib][go-dblib].
+However, the implementation differs partially from drivers like `isql` in regard of "zero-length non-Null" string-types, e.g. `""`.
+Instead of inserting such values as `" "`, the methods `stmt.Exec(...)` or `db.Exec(...)` will insert these values as actual `NULL` values.
+A `legacy`-option to insert such "zero-length non-Null" string-type values as `" "` is planned but not implemented yet.
+In the meantime, it is possible to reproduce this behaviour by using language tokens as provided by the executable `goase`.

 ## Limitations

 ### Beta